signalfx/integrations/collectd-haproxy/docs/gauge.pipes_used.md

 ---
 title: Pipes used
-brief: Corresponds to haproxy's PipesUsed metric.
+brief: Corresponds to HAProxy's `PipesUsed` metric.
 metric_type: gauge
 ---
 ### Pipes used

-Corresponds to haproxy's PipesUsed metric.
+Corresponds to HAProxy's `PipesUsed` metric.